codeforkjeff/covid-19-stats/README.md

 # Charts

-Charts for COVID-19 statistics for the United States, adjusted for population size, by county and by state:
+NO LONGER MAINTAINED: Charts for COVID-19 statistics for the United States, adjusted for population size, by county and by state:

 https://codeforkjeff.github.io/covid-19-stats/covid-19-stats.html